 Per federal regulations, students who fail to earn a passing grade in any course and received federal aid are considered to have unofficially withdrawn from Georgia College.
 At the end of each semester, the Financial Aid Office will identify any such students and will notify them with further explanation denoting any calculated financial obligations of unearned aid.
 A student’s failure to respond to this notification within the specified time frame will result in the university imposing its due diligence procedures regarding outstanding balances.

-If a refund is due and the student received HOPE funds only (no federal aid), then such amounts must be refunded to HOPE, rounded to the nearest dollar, by applying the institution's refund policy to the student's original HOPE award for tuition and HOPE-approved mandatory fees.
-The book allowance is not part of the refund calculation.
+If a refund is due and the student received HOPE/Zell Miller Scholarship funds only (no federal aid), then such amounts must be refunded to HOPE, rounded to the nearest dollar, by applying the institution's refund policy to the student's original HOPE/Zell Miller Scholarship award for tuition.

 TITLE IV and HOPE REFUND